TripleLLL9/TARCOW/README.md

-# The Amazing Rainbow Cow of Wisdom!
+# the amazing rainbow cow of wisdom! :O

-A fortune-telling rainbow cow is waiting for you in your terminal...
-Why not pay him a visit?
+a fortune-telling rainbow cow is waiting for you in your terminal... why not pay him a visit?

-# Dependencies
+# dependencies :3

 _fortune_